 Climate Impacts Awards: Unlocking urgent climate action by making the health effects of climate change visible

 The aim of this scheme is to make the impacts of climate change on physical and mental health visible to drive urgent climate policy action at scale.
-We will fund transdisciplinary teams to deliver short-term, high-impact projects that maximise policy outcomes by combining evidence generation, policy analysis, engaged research approaches and communication strategies.
+We will fund transdisciplinary teams to deliver short-term, high-impact projects that maximise policy outcomes by combining evidence generation with influencing and engagement strategies.

 Scheme at a glance